Components

 Axes are the objects that stick edges to nodes.
 Each instance of the

-attributes.batch: If the axis name contains the word “batch”, the edge will be a batch edge, which means that it cannot be connected to other nodes.
+AbstractNodeclass has a list of \(N\) axes, each corresponding to one edge.
+Each axis stores information that facilitates accessing that edge, such as itsnameandnum(index).
+Additionally, an axis keeps track of itsbatchandnode1attributes.batch: If the axis name contains the word “batch”, the edge will be a batch edge, which means that it cannot be connected to other nodes.
 Instead, it specifies a dimension that allows for batch operations (e.g., batch contraction).
 If the name of the axis is changed and no longer contains the word “batch”, the corresponding edge will no longer be a batch edge.
 Furthermore, instances of the

-classes always have an axis with name “stack” whose edge is a batch edge.node1: When two dangling edges are connected the result is a new edge linking two nodes, say
+StackNodeandParamStackNodeclasses always have an axis with name “stack” whose edge is a batch edge.node1: When two dangling edges are connected the result is a new edge linking two nodes, say

-.
+nodeAandnodeB.
 If the connection is performed in the following order:new_edge = nodeA[edgeA] ^ nodeB[edgeB]

 Then